avicenteg/euraxess_scraping/README.md

 + To use **Data visualization** methods to easily interpret the data.

 ## Dataset description
-The dataset generated with this package contains job offers obtained from Euraxess.
-In this case, the dataset was obtained using "Data Scientist" as keyword, but another keywords would result in differents datasets, each row of the dataset contains a different job offer and its attributes.
-The columns describing the dastaset are:
+The dataset generated with this package contains job offers obtained from EURAXESS.
+Each row of the dataset contains different job offers and its attributes.
+In the example table showed below, the dataset was obtained using "Data Scientist" as keyword, but another keywords would result in different datasets.
+The columns describing the dataset are:
 + Job Offer Title: Title of the job offer.
-+ Reasercher Profile: Profile asked in the offer for the appliants.
++ Researcher Profile: Expected applicant profile/s.
 + Company: Company offering the job.
 + Hours/Week: Weekly working hours.
 + Country: Country where the job is offered.
 + City: City where the job is offered.
-+ More info: Url where the offer can be located.
++ More info: URL where the offer can be located.

 | Job Offer Title                           | Researcher Profile                                                                     | Company                                        | Hours/Week | Country     | City     | More Info                                 |
 |-------------------------------------------|----------------------------------------------------------------------------------------|------------------------------------------------|------------|-------------|----------|-------------------------------------------|